Traditional Crafts

 They spun wool and wove cloth, worked metal and made pottery.
 Certainly, some items were imported and some were exported.
 Nevertheless, far more than now, local production met local needs.

 Today, craftspeople in Shetland make a range of distinctive items of the highest quality.
-In this leaflet, we try to capture the scope and character of their work and the enthusiasm and dedication with which it is produced.
+In the traditional crafts leaflet (download below), we try to capture the scope and character of their work and the enthusiasm and dedication with which it is produced.

 To find out more about the arts and crafts scene in Shetland please visit: